The Dealer Invoice Price Has Become a Bloated Imposter That Has Had

 "The Two Big 'Fake News' Come-ons To Ignore"

 "The Crucial Financial Importance Of A Dealership's Customer Satisfaction Rating."

 "Important Note On The Pricing Of Dealer-Installed Accessories"

 "Can You Get The Vehicle Configuration You Want?"

 "Things To Consider About Placing A Factory Order"

 "Have You Chosen A Crashworthy Vehicle?"

-“Should You Buy Last Year’s Model?”
+"Should You Buy An Extended Warranty?"

 The Fighting Chance package is always changing to reflect new knowledge and the best ways to deal with the changing realities in the retail car business.
 Sometimes the changes are dramatic.
 For example, the method for getting competitive bids differs substantially from the arms-length "fax attack" process we recommended just a few years ago.
 At other times the changes are small, but represent worthwhile improvements.
 The suggested wording in the note you'll send dealers is fine-tuned often.
 The package you'd receive today will typically include several insightful changes compared to the one you ordered years ago.

 $39.95 (Includes all the information you need for any one vehicle.)